ErSauravAdhikari/GoCaproverAPI/README.md

 # GoCaproverAPI

-GoCaproverAPI is a pure Go api for managing deployments in Caprover, a self hosted PAAS software.
+GoCaproverAPI is a pure Go wrapper for caprover api for managing deployments in Caprover, a self hosted PAAS software.
 It provides an easy-to-use API for interacting with Caprover and performing various deployment-related operations.

 This also adds additional functionality such as easy to add resource constraints that is not as easy to add using the official caprover webui.